abhishekvermaa10/Emailing_By_Java/README.md

 <ol align="left">
     <li>Java Mail Tutorial for Beginners SMTP Email in Java with Maven</li>
     <li>Send Email with Attachment using SMTP Email in Java with Maven</li>
+    <li>Send Rich Text Email using Freemarker and SMTP Email in Java with Maven</li>
 </ol>

 <hr>